• Skip to primary navigation

 Share

-Once travelers step away from Bangkok, it soon becomes clear just how many awesome places there are to visit in Thailand.
-The Southeast Asian nation is incredibly diverse, with the islands of the south nothing like the destinations in the northern mountains.
-More often than not, the most interesting places to visit in Thailand are the country’s fantastic national parks.
+Once travelers step away from Bangkok, it becomes clear how many more awesome places there are to visit in Thailand.
+The Southeast Asian nation is incredibly diverse; the islands of the south are nothing like the destinations in the northern mountains.
+Among the most interesting places to visit in Thailand are the country’s national parks.

-Thailand has over 140 national parks, which together cover almost 20 percent of the kingdom’s territory.
-To help you plan your trip we have handpicked the best national parks in Thailand for you.
-With them, you’ll be able to experience the landscapes, wildlife and nature of Thailand in all its glory whenever you get your next chance to visit.
+Thailand’s more than 140 national parks cover almost 20 percent of the kingdom’s territory.
+To help you plan your trip, we have handpicked the best national parks in Thailand so that you can experience the landscapes, wildlife, and nature of Thailand in all its glory.

 Cave under Heo Suwat Waterfall in Khao Yai National Park in Thailand.